Gwen Stefani, 50, Flaunts Legs In Fishnets And Short Fringed Skirt In Vegas

 Got to hang with this super babe @martynbullard last night #thankuformakingthe triptoVegas!
 Sooooooo exited to hang w u and your talent!
 Gx ????????????.
 Repost @martynbullard with @make_repost ・・・ She’s just a girl ….. in Vegas !
 The unbelievable @gwenstefani show in Las Vegas is all , everything and more !
 Most fun night filled with all her greatest hits , mega glam outfits and a touchingly personal journey told through beautifully shot video , dialogue and song.
 An absolute #mustsee …. #justagirl #gwenstefani #vegas

-Fans showed their love for Stefani, with nearly 7,000 of them hitting the “like” button in less than an hour.
-Plus, dozens left positive comments praising the talented singer, appreciating her glamorous show look, and expressing their surprise at her age.
+Fans showed their love for Stefani, with nearly 7,000 hitting the “like” button in less than an hour of being uploaded.
+Dozens of admirers left positive comments to praise the talented singer, appreciating her glamorous show look, and expressing their surprise at her age.
 Stefani celebrated her 50th birthday earlier in October.

 “That’s awesome!
 So happy for you that you have been enjoying your ‘Just A Girl’ shows!
 Love you, Gwen,” noted a fan of the “Hollaback Girl” singer.